Why Zombies Don't Evolve

 The Modeler-Schema Theory of consciousness supplies a precise architecture for this intuition.
 MST describes three functional roles.
 The Modeler constructs and updates the World Model.
 The Controller selects actions, uses language, and forms narratives.
 The Targeter integrates bottom-up and top-down attention requests.
 The conscious locus is the Modeler-schema, the regulatory process that generates qualia as an internal representational medium for coherence-checking the World Model.

 Take this as an explanatory architecture, not a claim about settled neuroscience.
 The point is to specify what kind of system would make consciousness biologically intelligible.
-MST may prove incomplete or wrong in its details, but it has the right shape: it binds attention, world-modeling, self-regulation, and phenomenal availability into a single control architecture rather than leaving experience as an unexplained residue.
+MST may prove incomplete or wrong in its details; its attraction is that it binds attention, world-modeling, self-regulation, and phenomenal availability into one proposed control architecture rather than leaving experience causally idle.

-Attention selects what matters; the Modeler-schema explains why selected content becomes experienced.
-That distinction is the crux, because attention alone gives priority while consciousness requires phenomenal availability.
-Attention by itself does not explain why red looks red, why pain has urgency, why a sound appears as present, why a remembered scene has a different character from a perceived one, or why the world stays continuous through discontinuous sensory sampling.
+Attention selects what matters; the Modeler-schema is proposed as the process whose comparison format is experienced.
+That distinction is the crux, because attention alone gives priority while consciousness names phenomenal availability.
+MST aims to explain why red looks red, why pain has urgency, why a sound appears as present, why a remembered scene has a different character from a perceived one, and why the world appears continuous through discontinuous sensory sampling.
+Naming a comparison format does not yet establish that it has those phenomenal properties.

 MST treats qualia as functional.
-They are the Modeler-schema’s internal comparison format — compressed, structured representations used to detect mismatch, preserve continuity, and refine the World Model over time.
-Qualia are calibration media.
+In the theory, they are the Modeler-schema’s internal comparison format — compressed, structured representations used to detect mismatch, preserve continuity, and refine the World Model over time.
 The cleanest example is vision.
-Humans move their eyes several times a second, and each saccade radically changes the retinal input.
-Yet the world does not jump, smear, or disintegrate with every eye movement.
-Experience stays stable because something preserves continuity across discontinuous sampling, and MST names that something the Modeler-schema’s qualia-based comparison process.
+Humans move their eyes several times a second, and each saccade radically changes retinal input, yet perceptual constancy is usually preserved.
+Multiple mechanisms contribute to that stability.
+MST hypothesizes that a Modeler-schema comparison process is among them and identifies its format with qualia; the perceptual fact alone does not select that explanation.

 The point generalizes past vision.
-An organism must stabilize touch, proprioception, sound, threat, memory, social expectation, hunger, fatigue, pain, and imagined possibility into a single usable world.
+An organism must stabilize touch, proprioception, sound, threat, memory, social expectation, hunger, fatigue, pain, and imagined possibility into a usable world.
 It must separate noise from change, fantasy from perception, memory from immediate danger, background from target, and bodily disturbance from external object.
-Consciousness is the interior availability of that stabilization process.
+MST identifies consciousness with the interior availability of that stabilization process; the integration work is functional evidence for the proposal, not a neutral definition.

 The Hard Problem and the Demand for a Bridge